-Is there a phone number I can call for NSW Asbestos enquires?
+Is there a phone number I can call for Asbestos enquires?

-The 1800 Asbestos Hotline (1800 272 378) established by The NSW Heads of Asbestos Coordination Authorities (HACA) provides free advice and guidance on asbestos-related issues and is a central point of contact for all asbestos enquiries in NSW.
+If you live in NSW you can call the 1800 Asbestos Hotline (1800 272 378).
+The hotline was established by SafeWork NSW to provide free advice and guidance on asbestos-related issues and is a central point of contact for all asbestos enquiries in NSW.

-For information on loose-filled asbestos ceiling insulation material installed by Mr Fluffy during the 1960s and 1970s please contact Service NSW on 13 77 88 or visit the Loose-Fill Asbestos Insulation Taskforce page.
+For information on loose-fill asbestos ceiling insulation material installed by Mr Fluffy during the 1960s and 1970s in some homes in NSW and the ACT, please contact NSW Fair Trading Loose Fill Asbestos Task Force or the ACT Asbestos Task Force.

 Are houses with asbestos roofs safe?